 Sarkozy said he has asked that all such buildings be inventoried with an eye to closing some.

 Sory Cassama, who lived in the building with his wife and 12 children, said he was asleep when a daughter knocked on the door.
 Their living room had filled with smoke.

-``There was so much smoke in the stairwell, but we were still able to get out,″ said Cassama, who added that his wife was hospitalized from smoke inhalation.
+``There was so much smoke in the stairwell, but we were still able to get out,″ said Cassama, who said his wife was hospitalized from smoke inhalation.